DaveBenham/VenomModules/README.md

 Each row has its own polyphonic Trigger and Data inputs, and a polyphonic Hold output.
 In total that is 10 independent polyphonic sample and hold circuits.
 However, the inputs are normaled in a way that enables consecutive rows to function as a shift register.

-If no input is provided, then random values are sampled from an internal random number generator.
+If no input is provided, then values are sampled from an internal random number generator.

 ### TRIG (Trigger) button
 Manually triggers the first row only